Office Clearance Guide

 Finally, rates.
 How much will they be charging?
 To ensure you get comparable and informed quotes, be sure to ask contractors to provide not only a total project price but also a rate per van or truckload, the cubic capacity of their collection vehicle(s), and an estimate of how many loads they think the clearance will be.
 This latter figure will also provide a useful insight into how experienced the office clearance company is.
 It might seem that a poor estimate of volume leading to a low price quote is a good thing, but in practice, a wrongly priced quote is more than likely to result in project overruns, awkward requests for additional payments, and generally a whole heap of extra hassle.

-Firstly, check the clearance company is a licensed waste carrier and also has suitable insurances and health and safety polices and practises in place for this sort of work.
+Firstly, check the clearance company is a licensed waste carrier (carriers with head office in Scotland typically registered on SEPA, but either registration is fine) and also has suitable insurances and health and safety policies and practises in place for this sort of work.
 A risk assessment should definitely be produced for the project.

-Once the clearance has started you should receive a waste transfer note for each collection (vanload, skip, or rollon rolloff container) of waste the office clearance company makes from your site.
+Once the clearance has started you should receive a waste transfer note for each collection (vanload, skip, or roll-on roll-off [RORO] container) of waste the office clearance company makes from your site.
 The waste transfer note should detail among other things the date, the collection address, the waste being removed, including its volume and/or weight, and the names of your organisation and the waste contractor undertaking the collection.

 If any hazardous waste items (most commonly computer monitors or fridge and air-conditioning units) are removed, you should also receive a hazardous waste consignment note detailing the same.